romevang/Bank-Simulation/README.md

-# Bank-Simulation
+# Bank-Simulation Project - Spring 2022
-CSCI 154 - Simulation

-Project: Bank Simulation
+This project was for my [CSCI 154](https://www.fresnostate.edu/catalog/courses-by-department/computer-science/#csci154) - Simulation course at CSU - Fresno.

 Prompt:
 ***Simulate a bank with 10 windows with the same efficiency of 10 wu/hr.
 Assume that 160 customers arrive in a working day (of 8 hours) following a uniform distribution.
 The work-units of the customers follow a normal distribution ~N(5,0.5) truncated within the range [5,15].***